Information for UKRI scholarship holders

 UKRI funded students are entitled to 52 weeks of maternity leave if the expected week of childbirth will occur during the period of their award.
 The earliest maternity leave can commence is 11 weeks before the expected week of childbirth.
 The first 26 weeks should be paid at full stipend rate, pro-rated as necessary for part time students.
 The following 13 weeks should be paid at a level commensurate with statutory maternity pay.
 The final 13 weeks are not paid.
 Partners are entitled to up to two weeks paid Ordinary Paternity Leave on full stipend.
 Ordinary Paternity Leave cannot start before the birth and must end within 56 days of the birth.

 Partners are also entitled to an extended period of unpaid parental leave, up to a maximum of 50 weeks, with their studentship extended accordingly.
 Unpaid parental leave must be completed within 12 months of the birth of the child.
 This leave may be taken in up to three blocks of leave or all at once.
 Adoption leave should be granted on the same basis as maternity leave.
 There is no qualifying period for maternity, paternity or adoption leave.
-Additionally, their studentship end date should be updated to reflect the period of leave.
+The studentship end date will be updated to reflect the period of leave.

 Students who do not return to the University to complete their studies following their maternity/adoption leave will be required to pay back any maternity/adoption stipend received.